+Remedial programmes are generally only offered during curriculum restructures or other re-organisations of the programme.
 In extenuating circumstances, a student who fails a course may be offered the opportunity to participate in a remedial programme.
 The Academic Board determines whether a remedial programme is offered; a student may not apply for a remedial programme.

 Students will need to enrol for the remedial programme as a normal course enrolment.
 Full tuition fees apply.
-A fail grade in a remedial course is considered the same as a fail in a normal course enrolment.
+A failure grade in a remedial course is considered the same as a fail in a normal course enrolment.